openactive/models-php/README.md

 The given modifiers **MUST** adhere to this method signature:

 ```
-function (string $class, string $key, mixed $value): mixed
+function (string $class, string $key, mixed $value, mixed $object): mixed
 ```

 Each modifier **MUST** always respond with a value, as the modifiers are always applied.
 If it does not return a value all the data in your object will be wiped during serialization.
 You **SHOULD** use the `$class` and `$key` parameters to determine if the modifier should run for the parameter, and simply return the `$value` if it is not necessary.
+The `$object` parameter is also available for modifiers which require further information from the parent object.

 Modifiers can also be added to the Deserialization process, and are applied *before* the property is set.
 This can be useful when having to handle migration paths as changes happen in the library, or to fix data coming from an